Col de la Forclaz in Martigny: The Ultimate Road Trip Guide

-Col de la Forclaz is a high mountain pass at an elevation of 1.527m (5,010ft) above the sea level, located in the Alps, in the Canton of Valais in Switzerland.
+Col de la Forclaz is a high mountain pass at an elevation of 1.532m (5,026ft) above the sea level, located in the district of Martigny in the canton of Valais in Switzerland.

 Can you drive through Col de la Forclaz?

 Set high in the Swiss Alps, the road to the summit is totally paved.
 It’s called Route de la Forclaz.
 This is a great drive– short but very steep – leading to great views.
 The pass was originally a track used by mule teams and smugglers.
 Construction on the road begun in 1827 and was open to private vehicles in 1920.

 Located at the northern tip of the Massif du Mont Blanc, the pass is 21.5 km (13.35 miles) long, running from the French border to Martigny-Combe in Switzerland.
 It’s a steep drive, hitting a 15.0% of maximum gradient through some of the ramps.